Batium13/batuhanaltinel.github.io/index.md

 ## `Who am I ?`

 Hello, my name is Batuhan ALTINEL.
-I was born in 1992 in Kırklareli.
+I was born in 1992 in Kirklareli.
 I studied high school in Luleburgaz Anatolian High School.
 I graduated from Süleyman Demirel University, Department of Mechanical Engineering.

 I worked as a mechanical engineer in two different companies for about 2 years.
 I worked in the mold and heavy steel industries, in design and manufacturing engineering positions.
 I wanted to step into the game development industry, which I wanted to work on for a long time.
 Since I couldn't find enough time and energy, I had to make a choice and I left my current job in June 2022, listening to the voice inside me.